ghacks Technology News

 Changes have been announced to the way http and https connections are handled in Gmail in light of recent events.
-Google decided to roll out https for everyone which will redirect any request to connect to Gmail to https.
+Google decided to roll out https for all users so that all requests, regardless of protocol, are redirected to https automatically from now on.

-Users who are confident in their network security can change this behavior in the Gmail options which basically have been swapped.
+Users who are confident in their network security can change this behavior in the Gmail options which basically has been swapped.
 Now it is possible to enable the http protocol in the options.

 We are currently rolling out default https for everyone.
 If you’ve previously set your own https preference from Gmail Settings, nothing will change for your account.
 If you trust the security of your network and don’t want default https turned on for performance reasons, you can turn it off at any time by choosing “Don’t always use https” from the Settings menu.
 Gmail will still always encrypt the login page to protect your password.
 Google Apps users whose admins have not already defaulted their entire domains to https will have the same option.